Mayfieldmel/Mayfield-Portfolio-2022/README.md

 ## Website content

-The content for the Horiseon website is in the "index.html" file on the repository's main branch.
+The content for the website is in the "index.html" file on the repository's main branch.

 ## CSS